Planning With the Environment in Mind

 Woodlands North has been largely zoned for residential development in URA’s Master Plan since 2003.
 As the area is close to Admiralty Park, HDB has appointed a consultant to conduct an Environmental Impact Study (EIS).

 The study highlighted a proposed core conservation area to take note of when planning the site.
-Through our engagement and with feedback received from Nature Groups, we are studying how we could retain the proposed core conservation area, to possibly form an extension of Admiralty Park, as part of the plans.
+Through our engagement and with feedback received from Nature Groups, we would retain the proposed core conservation area, to form an extension of Admiralty Park, as part of the plans.

 1. Executive Summary (PDF, 1MB)